 Indicator Control measures (M - mandatory / R - recommended) M (N) - Annual Operational Plan (POA) for the current year, approved by the environmental agency, containing all relevant information regarding the operations being carried out; R - Consultation with the environmental agencies to verify the absence of penalties on the supply units related to Controlled Wood, for example: 1.11 Health and safety Fines applied to the supply unit related to harvesting and forest transport activities.
 M - Field verifications to check conformity of operations with occupational health and safety legislation, considering at least, but no limited to: Appropriate use of individual safety equipment; Confirmation that all legally required protection equipment is provided by the organization with no cost for the forestry worker.
 Access to water and food in satisfactory quantity and quality; Confirmation that working conditions related to harvest and transportation activities are safe in the management unit for all employees; Appropriate transportation conditions; Adequate sanitary facilities; Adequate housing conditions; Training to carry out the activity; ASO - Attestation of Occupational Health; License to Carry and Use (LPU) of the chainsaw.
 Note: In case of forest management in areas of traditional populations or family farming, the verification of health and safety guarantees to the worker must respect the cultural values and their production methods.
 R - Present the Certificate of Debit and Consultation of Procedural Information of Infractions of all suppliers.
-The issuance of Certificate of Debit, Consultation of Procedural Progress and Consultation of Procedural Information of Infringement Notice can be carried out in the website: http://consultacpmr.mte.gov.br/ConsultacPMR/ R - Check documental evidence to guarantee that other forest areas and forest activities under management of the supplier, such as silvicultural activities, are in compliance with legal labor health and safety requirements.
-This verification can include (but are not limited to) the following 1.12 Legal employment Registry of employee's trainings on the execution of their activities.
-M - Field verifications to check conformity of workers' documentation and guarantees of all labor rights, confirming that: All workers are employed according to the regulations and all required contracts/evidence are in place (e.g. payment of fees, working hours, among others);
+The issuance of Certificate of Debit, Consultation of Procedural Progress and Consultactom of Procedural Information of Infractions and safety requirements.
+This verification can include (but are not limited to) the following documents: Registry of provision of personal security equipment to the employees; Registry of provision of personal security equipment to the employees; 1.12 Legal employment M - Field verifications to check conformity of workers' documentation and guarantees of all labor rights, confirming that: All workers are employed according to the regulations and all required contracts/evidence are in place (e.g. payment of fees, working hours, among others);